Search: I Can Fix Up My Home

 Liquid Nails

 The solution?
 I just glued it down with Liquid Nails.
-Yes, I know it’s not recommended but two years later, it’s still holding up.
+Yes, I know it’s not usually recommended but six years later, it’s still holding up.
+Follow these tips to choose the right type of woodworking glue and experience success.

 Recommended Related Articles